yelonek/solarbudget/readme.md

-This app is a simple web app that summarizes solar energy production forecast.
+This FASTAPI server backed web app summarizes solar energy production forecast.

 It uses Solcast API to get the solar energy production forecast.
 The API gives information about solar energy production in kW in 30-minute intervals.